 On October 16, 2015, I am to be a funny closing motivational speaker for the Northlands College Staff Appreciation Event ( they want needed levity at the end of the day).Read More

-Many complain about being ignored and disregarded by someone who is absorbed in their smart phone or other technology.
-This begs the question, does technology make us rude?Read More
+Many complain about being ignored and disregarded by someone who is absorbed in their smartphone or other technology.
+It begs the question, does technology make us rude?Read More

-Rule number one is always use a microphone.
+Rule number one is always use a microphone when giving a motivational speech.
 Don't give the guest speaker an option.
-Countless times, I have seen a speaker decline a microphone because they claim they have a loud, powerful voice, only to leave the audience annoyed because they can't hear.
+Countless times, I have seen a speaker decline to use a microphone because they claim they have a loud, powerful voice, only to leave the audience annoyed because they can't hear.

-Because of different room set ups or noise in the adjacent room- a speakers voice can come across as muffled or words can be missed and people have to struggle to hear.
-Many audience members are also hearing impaired, they will miss dropped vowels or mumbled words.
+Because of different room set ups or noise in the adjacent room- a speaker's voice can come across as muffled or words can be missed and people have to struggle to hear.
+Many audience members are also hearing impaired and they will miss dropped vowels or mumbled words.

 Ask a guest speaker for their preference and prep them on different microphone types: